enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 While in general, in WSE Haml, a Filter establishes a BOD for its ContentBlock, both `filter:preserve` (and `filter:preformatted`) will accept a ContentBlock provided it is to the right of the minimum possible BOD, at the indentation of the 'p' in ":preserve".
-Using the forumlation above this would produce a negative offset, which is instead forced to 0.
+Using the formulation above this would produce a negative offset, which is instead forced to 0.

 Also, in the above, Trailing Whitespace passed through `filter:preserve`.